Early Intervention Academy

-For the 2020-21 school year, the Fort Bend ISD Early Intervention Academy will be located at Quail Valley Elementary School 3500 Quail Village Dr. Sugar Land, Texas 77459
+The Fort Bend ISD Early Intervention Academy is located at Quail Valley Elementary School 3500 Quail Village Dr. Sugar Land, Texas 77459

 8:10 a.m. – 3:25 p.m.

-Enrollment is limited to a maximum of 80 students for the 2020-21 with a maximum of 64 students with disabilities.
+Enrollment is limited to a maximum of 80 students for 2023-24 with a maximum of 64 students with disabilities.

-The EIA will provide a lottery-based application process for students eligible to attend school in Fort Bend ISD.
-The program is designed for Students who meet the TEA special education eligibility criteria of:
+The EIA provides an application-based process for students eligible to attend school in Fort Bend ISD.
+The program is designed for students who meet the TEA special education eligibility criteria of:

 - Autism or Non-Categorical Early Childhood for suspected Autism

 - Consideration of students who do not meet these criteria will be considered on a first come - first serve basis, assuming all other application criteria are met.

 Acceptance is based on all application criteria being met and verification of evaluation or diagnosis.